 Viewing PRAN Account Balance

-- Access real-time balance and contributions via the portal.
+Access real-time balance and contributions via the portal and use nps calculator if you want to estimate future growth.

 Reasons for Rejected PRAN Applications